Rozyar005/tajweed-600/README.md

-Here we go and we gonna create a readme for this little cutie pie
+Here we go and we gonna create a readme for this little cutie pie Hello from the other world